-The Joint Session is a three-day conference in philosophy that is held annually during the summer by the Aristotelian Society and the Mind Association.
-It has taken place at nearly every major university across the United Kingdom and in Ireland.
-Since 1910, the Joint Session has grown to become the largest gathering of philosophers in the country, attracting prestigious UK and international speakers working in a broad range of philosophical areas.
+The Joint Session has grown to become the largest gathering of philosophers in the United Kingdom, taking place every summer at the end of the academic year – usually the second weekend of July (Friday to Sunday) – and at various universities across the UK and in Ireland.
+It has a solid reputation for attracting prestigious UK and international speakers working in a range of philosophical areas.
 Inaugurated by the incoming President of the Mind Association, the Joint Session includes symposia, open and postgradaute sessions, and a range of satellite conferences.

 The inaugural address and symposia for the Joint Session are published in the Proceedings of the Aristotelian Society, Supplementary Volume, which is published digitally and in hardcover every June.
 The Supplementary Volume is sent to subscribing members of the Society in categories 4 and 5.

 Members in other categories can purchase the hardcover Supplementary Volume from the Online Shop.
 Volumes will also be available at the registration desk during the conference.